 Cutter's Camp took place at two locations in 2015: Loon Mountain, April 12-14, and Timberline Lodge, Mt.
 Hood, May 12-14.
-Between the two camps, more than 80 resorts from North America, Japan, Denmark and Austria were represented.
-The eastern camp ran two and a half days, and the western camp five days—including an on-hill build on the famous Mt.
-Hood.
+Between the two camps, more than 80 resorts from North America, Japan and Denmark were represented.
+The eastern camp ran two and a half days, and the western camp five days—including an on-hill build on the famous Mt Hood.

 Both camps kicked off with demos of Prinoth and PistenBully's latest machines and a Burton welcome event and presentation by special guest, Mary Walsh, online editor for Snowboarder Magazine.
 Mary shared insider tips on how park managers can get their hard work represented through the social media channels and in industry magazines.

 The second day of both camps featured terrain park case studies that covered the hurdles and opportunities park managers encounter.
-Solutions of all sizes were shared by the presenters: Ken Gaitor, Snowshoe, W.Va.; Kevin Laverty, Keystone, Colo.; Logan Stewart, Timberline, Ore.; Jay Scambio, Boyne Resorts; Corey Tredtin, Killington, Vt.; and Mike Bettera, Snow Park Technologies.
-These case studies covered terrain park training programs, operating with challenging weather or limited resources, creating a budget, benchmarking for success, and communication between departments, among other issues.
+Solutions of all sizes were presented by the presenters: Ken Gaitor, Snowshoe, W.Va.; Kevin Laverty, Keystone, Colo.; Logan Stewart, Timberline, Ore.; Jay Scambio, Boyne Resorts; Corey Tredtin, Killington, Vt.; and Mike Bettera, SPT.
+These case studies covered TP training programs, operating with challenging weather or limited resources, creating a budget, benchmarking for success, and communication between departments, among other issues.

 The new sections of the NSAA Freestyle Terrain Notebook were presented and then applied on-hill by members of the Terrain Park Task Force, including Jay Scambio, Elia Hamilton, Irv Scher, Jake Shealy, Mike Bettera and Josh Chauvet.
 In the on-hill workshop of the Notebook Practicum, campers broke into small groups and measured two features, then compared the data together as a group.
 The session provided a chance to gain an understanding of the role of jump measurement and the accident investigation process and gave campers a better understanding of industry-accepted terminology and design considerations as presented in the Notebook.